- 1 How to treat aphonia, cough or throat irritation with natural remedies

 What causes aphonia?

-Aphonia occurs mainly by an inflammation in the throat area that affects the vocal cords and that makes us loose our voice.
+Aphonia occurs mainly by an inflammation in the throat area that affects the vocal cords and that makes us lose our voice.
 It is usually a symptom of an infection in this area.

 Often, aphonia is accompanied by irritation of the throat, itching, pain in the tonsils, coughing or hoarseness.